MrMovl/blog/content/drafts/drag_and_drop.md

 Yes.
 In Firefox you need to set some data to the event.
 You don't need to read it later.
 You just have to set it, or the `dragstart` is the only event triggered.

+I admit, this is not the standard usage of this feature, but come on...

 ...

 If you want to read more, here is the [spec](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).